heijai01/taiwan-credit-card-default/README.md

 The SHAP summary plot confirms that default risk is primarily driven by repayment behaviour and delinquency severity.
 Higher past delinquency, unstable repayment patterns, higher utilisation, and lower repayment effort increase predicted default risk, while higher repayment ratios and larger credit limits reduce risk.
 Demographic variables show limited impact once behavioural factors are accounted for.

-Across methods (logistic coefficients, Random Forest importance, and SHAP), conclusions are consistent: **behavioural credit signals dominate default risk**, while demographic attributes play a secondary role.
+Across models (logistic regression, Random Forest, and SHAP), results are consistent: behavioural repayment signals dominate default risk and are substantially more informative than demographic attributes for short-term credit risk assessment.

+---

+## Limitations

+Model performance plateaus at approximately ROC–AUC ≈ 0.77 across tree-based methods, suggesting that predictive power is constrained by the information content of the available features rather than model complexity.
+As a result, outputs should be interpreted as relative risk estimates rather than precise default probabilities.

 ---